 Use That Blog, One Way or Another

 As you can see, the technical aspects of a blog can do wonders for your online store.
 In fact, categories for your blog topics are just as critical as they are for your products.
 Breaking up topic categories will give the illusion of several so-called blogs.

-Share any of the content I suggested at your own pace and attract more interest from both potential customers and existing customers.
+Be sure to share any of the content I suggested at your own pace and you will attract more interest from both potential customers and existing customers.
 If you do variations of these, hmmmm, what might you call that?